JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-09/7-habits-intro-inside-out/index.md

 Similarly, asset balance is key to success and effectiveness.

 What does it mean?
-If you have too much physical assets over human assets, what would happen for a married couple had too many _golden eggs_ but no relationship?
+If you have too much physical assets over relationship assets, what would happen for a married couple that had too many _golden eggs_ but no relationship?

 Another example: you could buy a tool made with wooden handles that helps you aerate the soil in the garden.
 You use it often because it does its job very well.
-But neglect to store it by leaving it outside.
-Weeks after weeks and the rain falls, the wood of the handle begins to rot and eventually, during a use, the handles break and you left with nothing to take care of the garden.
+But neglect to store it by leaving it outside and, weeks after weeks and many rain falls, the wood of the handle will begin to rot and eventually, during a use, the handles will break and you will be left with nothing to take care of the garden.
 You will need to buy a new handle while taking a few seconds at each use would have prevented this from happening.

 In this case, we focused too much on the soil being aerated (P) and not on the care of the tool (PC).